trevormh/OpenPaymentSearch/README.md

 To fetch new data run the following command from the root directory:
 `php artisan Import:FromApi`

-Because the process may be time consuming, in a production environment this would be set up as a Laravel Scheduled job triggered by a cron or called by another queue/worker service such as RabbitMQ.
+Because the process may be time consuming, in a production environment if a user wishes to manually check for updates this command could be called by a Laravel Scheduled job or by another queue/worker service such as RabbitMQ.